utonium/examples/web_apps/game_support/README.md

     gem install librarian

-# TODO: Could libararian be installed with vagrant.
-It was aggressive
-# about things, but that could be doable now.
+TODO: Could libararian be installed with vagrant.
+It was aggressive about managing cookbooks, but that could be doable now.

 Installation
 --------------------